mondayrobot/trilium-linen-theme/README.md

 Disclaimer
 ----------

-My CSS-fu is rusty and so the theme is a little hacky.
-Please create an issue if you encounter any bugs, I will try to solve them.
+My CSS-fu is rusty.
+Please create an issue if you encounter any bugs, I will try to solve them asap.

 Usage
 -----